Large deviation analysis for quantum security via smoothing of Renyi entropy of order 2: Preparation

-For our proof of Lemma \ref{L31}, we define the pinching map, which is used for a proof of another lemma.
+Lemma \ref{L31} is shown in Appendix \ref{sL31}.
+For the latter discussion, we define the pinching map, which is used for our proof of another lemma.
 For a given Hermitian matrix $X$, we focus on its spectral decomposition $X= \sum_{i=1}^v x_i E_i$, where $v$ is the number of the eigenvalues of $X$.
-Then, the pinching map $\Lambda_X$ is defined as
+Then, the pinching map ${\cal E}_X$ is defined as